Package Leaflet: Information for the User

 TRUTEST 36 is not recommended for use in children, as its safety and efficacy have not been established in these patients.

-Other medications and TRUTEST 36
+Other medicines and TRUTEST 36

-Since steroids can suppress a positive test reaction, the use of topical steroids in the application area or oral steroids equivalent to 20 mg of prednisolone or more daily should be discontinued for at least two weeks before the test.
+Since steroids can suppress a positive test reaction, the use of topical steroids in the application area or oral steroids equivalent to 20 mg of prednisolone or more daily should be discontinued at least two weeks before the test.

-You should not breastfeed your baby during the use of TRUTEST 36.
+You should not breast-feed your baby during the use of TRUTEST 36.

-Driving and operating machinery
+Driving and using machines

-It is unlikely that TRUTEST 36 will affect your ability to drive or operate machinery.Consult your doctor if you have any doubts.
+TRUTEST 36 is unlikely to affect your ability to drive or use machines.
+Consult your doctor if you have any doubts.

 After 48 hours, you or your doctor can remove the panels.